+Sam Bankman-Fried sentenced to 25 years for FTX fruad

 Former crypto mogul Sam Bankman-Fried sentenced to 25 years in prison

-Bankman-Fried, 32, sentenced for stealing $8bn from customers of the FTX cryptocurrency exchange he founded.
+Bankman-Fried, 32, sentenced for fraud on customers of the FTX cryptocurrency exchange he founded.

 Former crypto tycoon Sam Bankman-Fried has been sentenced to 25 years in United States federal prison for stealing $8bn from customers of the now-bankrupt FTX cryptocurrency exchange he founded.